Laravel-Backpack/theme-skeleton/readme.md

 ## Contributing

-Please see [contributing.md](contributing.md) for details and a todolist.
+Please see [contributing.md](contributing.md) a todolist and howtos.

 ## Security